connormcole/stock-analysis/README.md

 ## Overview

-Steve just graduated with his finance degree and his parents become his first clients.
+Steve just graduated with his finance degree and his parents became his first clients.
 They're passionate about alternative energy and want to invest all their funds into "DQ", but Steve wants them to have a diverse portfolio.

 ## Purpose

 Steve wanted to give his parents a detailed breakdown for how the DQ stock performed, but also analyze other green energy stocks so his parents would see the value in diversifying their portfolio.
-I was hired to assist in the analysis.
+I was hired to conduct the analysis.

 ## Results